Just Kampers Insurance FAQs

 I've just been in an accident.
 How will the Insurer arrange the payment for repairs to my car?

-Your Insurer will arrange payment direct with an approved repairer or garage of your own choice.
-Costs are agreed before work is authorised and you would be expected to pay your policy excess directly to the garage once repairs are complete.
+Your Insurer will arrange payment directly with an approved repairer or garage of your own choice.
+Costs are agreed before work is authorised, and you would be expected to pay your policy excess directly to the garage once repairs are complete.
 If you are claiming using your legal cover you may be able to claim back your excess but should discuss this with your claims handler.

 If I need to use Legal Expenses Cover are there any additional costs other than the annual premium?